harishmuh/PneumoScan-Junior/model_development/README.md

 </p>

-> Grad-CAM illustrates model attention rather than providing a definitive localization of disease and should not be interpreted as a clinical diagnosis.
->
 To complement the quantitative evaluation, Grad-CAM was used to visualize the image regions contributing most strongly to each prediction.
 Compared with the other candidate architectures, Xception generally produced more localized and anatomically plausible activation patterns for both pneumonia and normal chest radiographs.

 ---